-Before working with campers, you will participate in a dedicated training that introduces you to many of the topics and practices involved in our regular staff training.
+Before working with campers, you will participate in a dedicated big canoe training expedition that introduces you to many of the topics and practices involved in our regular staff training.

 You will receive training, mentorship, and evaluation from the on-site LDP coordinator.
 This coordinator has many years of experience in a wide-variety of camp roles and works directly with the summer camp director and staff to build an integrated leadership experience.

 Once campers arrive in camp, you will rotate through lodge and program area assignments to learn strategies and best practices in regards to both program-specific skills and working with the campers themselves.
 You will have the chance to bring your favorite parts of camp to life for new campers by leading songs at campfire, participating in sundown, playing wide games, and embracing creative and spontaneous programming.

 Throughout your experience, your cohort will also spend some dedicated time as a small group with your supervisor to reflect on your leadership and brainstorm new ideas or solutions to challenges.
 By the end of your experience, you'll have gained a new appreciation for the camping experience and community, confidence in your leadership and camp-specific skills, and a passion for continued growth and learning.